teamuness/teamuness.github.io/speakers/index.md

 1312 yards, 1991) and 100-mile (13:47:42, 1991) distances.
 Ann was race director of the
 Dick Collins Fire Trails 50 in Northern California for 11 years, and has taught science at the college level.
-She also coaches middle school cross country and track & field and volunteers, paces and crews at ultramarathon races.
+She also coaches middle school cross country and track & field and volunteers often at ultramarathons.
 Ann is a featured columnist at Ultrarunning Magazine.
           </div>
           <div><a href="https://www.flickr.com/photos/126949511@N07/18336593793" title="Ann-Trason-150 by annabroome, on Flickr"><img src="https://c1.staticflickr.com/1/526/18336593793_bd91c64583_m.jpg" width="150" height="150" alt="Ann-Trason-150"></a></div>